rkruk/RaspberryPiWeatherDisplay/README.md

 <p align="center"><b>It can eat your hamster!</b></p>
 <br><br>

-Little Raspberry PI weather display - made with python.<br> The information it shows on a display: current time and forecast for the local weather.<br>
+Little Raspberry PI weather display - made with the python and some forced hacks.<br> The information it shows on a display: current time and forecast for the local weather.<br>
-Hardware is based on a Raspberry Pi 3 and an e-Paper HAT (Waveshare 2.13" B/W Color version) Display.<br>
+But... you can (if you really really want) change it to something else you desire.<br> Hardware is based on a Raspberry Pi 3 and an e-Paper HAT (Waveshare 2.13" B/W Color version) Display.<br>
 <br>
 Parts:<br>